jkeohan/react-intro-to-props/README.md

 ### Prop Rules

+Let's extend the rule we defined previously for Components to now include `props`.

 :oncoming_police_car: Props are how we pass data from one Component to another and adhere to the following rules:

 - Data is unidirectional in React passed down from a `parent` > `child` Component
-- Props are immutable which means you can't reassign them within the receiving Component
+- Props are immutable and cannot be reassgned a new value within the child Component
 - All Props passed to a child are organized into a single object in the child Component
 - Any Components created within a .map() must be assigned a unique key.